Where We Work

 Syrian Refugee Response in Lebanon

-Our Impact
+Our Impact in 2024

 healthcare consultations provided

-children screened for malnutrition
+children under 5 screened for malnutrition

-people supported with mental health services
+people who benefited from mental health and psychosocial support services

 READ MORE